 Bangalore, considered the “Silicon Valley” of India, is at the epicenter of India’s information technology boom—its changing urban landscape a microcosm of third world urban development and globalization.
 In the classroom, students will be introduced to the philosophical underpinnings and practice of “development” as an important framework through which ideas of culture, economy, politics, tradition and modernity are organized and managed by the Indian state and international organizations.
 Background historical works will explore how the idea and practice of development are linked to colonialism and anti-colonialism, capitalism, nationalism and globalization.
 Readings will also explore the cultural politics of tradition, tourism, heritage and monuments and the environment in order to understand how tourism is linked to development.

 Taught by a Gallatin faculty member and a faculty member of the Srishti School of Art, Design and Technology in Bangalore, students will have the opportunity to share classroom time, assignments and non-classroom learning experiences with peer undergraduate students of Srishti, who will take the same class.

 Excursions will include visits to heritage sites and community based NGOs focused on environmental sustainability within Bangalore.
 Students will also travel to the state of Karnataka and neighboring Kerala, enabling students to understand how local NGOs and other community based organizations seek to leverage local communities, culture and history as a platform for development.

-In Bangalore, students will be accommodated at Droog House in a spacious, furnished double occupancy room that includes a TV, telephone with domestic and international calling facilities, and WiFi.
+Housing: Students are required to reside in accommodations arranged by NYU Gallatin.
+In Bangalore, students will be accommodated in spacious, furnished double-occupancy rooms that have a TV, telephone with domestic and international calling facilities, and WiFi.
 This is a safe and secure facility with clean and comfortable accommodations.
-Daily transportation to classroom facilities and on-site visits will be arranged.
 Outside Bangalore, students will be accommodated in suitable hotels.
-Students are required to live in program housing provided by NYU Gallatin.